zchyde/brooklinebooksmith.com/_events/2015-11/bash-poetry.md

 Venue: In-store
 ---

 > This is a quote.
-And it's a nice one.
+And it’s a nice one.

->
-> -by john schmidt.
+-by john schmidt.